HIMISOCOOL/vue2-transfer-dom/README.md

     // div will be prepended to #bar(document.getElementById)
     template: '<div v-transfer-dom:bar.prepend>foo</div>'
 });

+// replace the content of an element new Vue({
+    // div will replace the content of #bar(document.getElementById)
+    template: '<div v-transfer-dom:bar.replace>foo</div>'
+})
 ```

+**Note:**
-**Note:** If appending or prepending to a non-existant target element, an error will be thrown and the element will not be moved.
+If appending, prepending or replacing a non-existant target element, an error will be logged and the element will not be moved.
+If you use both replace and prepend, the target element will be replaced

 ## Credits